Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Preliminaries and Related work

 \underline{Search Algorithm}.
 Search algorithms support efficiently finding the best GNN architecture within the search space.
-The search algorithms have three representative approaches; reinforcement learning~\cite{zhou2019auto,ijcai2020p195,zhao2020simplifying,deng2023efficient}, evolutionary algorithm ~\cite{zhou2019auto,shi2020evolutionary,li2020autograph,zhang2022autogt}, and differentiable search~\cite{zhao2020probabilistic,huan2021search,ding2021diffmg,li2021one,cai2021rethinking,zheng2023auto,xu2023not}.
+The search algorithms have three representative approaches; reinforcement learning~\cite{zhou2019auto,ijcai2020p195,deng2023efficient}, evolutionary algorithm ~\cite{zhou2019auto,li2020autograph,zhang2022autogt}, and differentiable search~\cite{zheng2023auto,xu2023not,zhang2023dynamic,yao2024data,xie2024towards}.
+A recent study uses large language models~\cite{wang2023graph} as search algorithms.
 Monte-Carlo tree search belongs to reinforcement learning.
 Existing reinforcement learning-based methods employ neural networks to maximize the expected performance of GNN models.
-Evolutionary algorithm-based methods take over the existing model and change the model partially.
-Differentiable search-based methods use search space as learnable parameters, so they aim to optimize the model architecture gradually.
 EGNAS~\cite{deng2023efficient} mixes Monte-Carlo tree search and deep reinforcement learning, which divides the search space by Monte-Carlo tree search and selects architectures by deep reinforcement learning.
-To the best of our knowledge, there are no search algorithms that focus on explainability.

-We here note that many Graph NAS methods do not open their codes publicly (e.g., \cite{deng2023efficient,guan2022large,xu2023not}), so it is difficult to compare their performance thoroughly.
-In addition, some Graph NAS methods require heavy hyper-parameter tuning for each dataset~(e.g., DFG-NAS~\cite{zhang2022deep}, AutoHeG~\cite{zheng2023auto}).
-No open codes and heavy hyper-parameter tunings become obstacles to practical data science.
+Thus, EGNAS does not use Monte-Carlo tree search to select architectures.
+There are no Graph NAS methods that only use Monte-Carlo tree search.

 {\bf Explainable NAS}.
-Explainable NAS methods are actively studied to find the important components~\cite {carmichael2021learning,deb2002fast,liu2021fox,ru2020interpretable,tyagi1912navigator}.
-Their common design rationale is to avoid using neural models.
-For example, FOX-NAS uses a simulated annealing~\cite{liu2021fox}, and NAS-BOWL uses Bayesian optimization with Weisfeiler-Lehman kernels~\cite{ru2020interpretable}.
-These works focus on neural networks for computer vision tasks, and no studies focus on explainable Graph NAS.
-To the best of our knowledge, there are no NAS methods with Monte-Carlo tree search for explainability yet.
+Explainable NAS methods are actively studied to explain their decision process.
+Their common design rationale is to avoid using neural models~\cite{carmichael2021learning,blazek2021explainable,liu2021fox,ru2020interpretable}.
+FOX-NAS uses a simulated annealing~\cite{liu2021fox}, and NAS-BOWL uses Bayesian optimization with Weisfeiler-Lehman kernels~\cite{ru2020interpretable}.
+XNAS~\cite{carmichael2021learning} employs evolutionary algorithms.
+He~et al.~\cite{he2025decoupled} uses mean distinguishability to evaluate how to distinguish node representation on GNNs.
+There are no NAS methods with Monte-Carlo tree search for explainability yet.